OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 When a reader/writer match is happening, type consistency enforcement checks that the two types are compatible according to the type objects if they are available.
 This check will not happen if OpenDDS has been :ref:`configured not to generate or use type objects <xtypes--representing-types-with-typeobject-and-dynamictype>` or if the remote DDS doesn't support type objects.
 The full type object compatibility check is too detailed to reproduce here.
-It can be found in section 7.2.4 of the XTypes 1.3 specification.
+It can be found in :omgspec:`xtypes:7.2.4`.
 In general though two topic types and their nested types are compatible if:

 * Extensibilities of shared types match